moonbyt3/gulp-template/README.md

 1) npm install
 2) gulp watch
 3) You are ready to start coding.
-4) For media queries look at sass/config/variables
+4) For media queries check out sass/helpers/mixins